MethodsAndPractices/vsteam/.docs/Get-VSTeamProcess.md

 ### -Skip

-Defines the number of Processs Templates to skip.
+Defines the number of Process Templates to skip.
 The default value is 0

 ```yaml
 Type: Int32